sparklemotion/nokogiri.org/README.md

-# The Official Tutorial Archive™ of Nokogiri ®
+# The Official Tutorial Archive™ of Nokogiri®

 These tutorials appear on [nokogiri.org](http://nokogiri.org/) at [http://nokogiri.org/tutorials](http://nokogiri.org/tutorials).